-The line section Dugo Selo - Novska is a single-track line with a speed of 60 km/h (2/3 of section line) and 80 km/h (1/3 of section line) and with a number of stations with low track capacity in terms of track number and length.
-Due to such infrastructure capacities, the capacity of trains is 79 trains per day, and according to the timetable it is 86, which represents a capacity utilization of 108.86%.
+The line section Dugo Selo - Novska is a single-track line with a speed of 40 km/h to 70 km/h and with a number of stations with low track capacity in terms of track number and length.

 Dugo Selo station primarily, and to a less extent station Sesvete also, represent the bottlenecks, especially in the peak hour of passenger traffic.